-6 Foods That Are Destroying Your Skin
+6 Worst-Ever Foods for Your Skin

 Shellfish like shrimp and lobster are loaded with iodine.
 Sure, you need a little bit of iodine in your diet to keep your thyroid singing and ward off those pesky goiters, but too much iodine can cause breakouts.
 Limit your seafood consumption to a couple of times a week and your skin should be in the clear.
 (And if you're still eating tilapia, you need to kick that habit to the curb for other reasons.)